 Making a visa application

-Anyone wishing to make a new application for a visa to travel to Australia should consider options relevant to their circumstances, including urgency of travel.
+Anyone wanting to apply for a visa to travel to Australia should consider options relevant to their circumstances.
+This includes urgency of travel.
 Close family members can apply on behalf of their family members in Ukraine.
 For information about visas, you can Explore visa options.

-If you are a Ukrainian national with a relative in Australia and you apply for a Visitor visa, you can make an application under the Tourist stream and provide details of your Australian relative.
-You do not need to make an application under the Sponsored Family Visitor stream.
+If you are a Ukrainian national with a relative in Australia and you apply for a Visitor visa, you can apply under the Tourist stream and provide details of your Australian relative.
+You do not need to apply under the Sponsored Family Visitor stream.

 Getting help with your visa application